-The master of science degree in early intervention is an interdisciplinary program between the School of Family and Consumer Sciences and the Department of Special Education.
-This 36-hour degree program is designed to prepare students to work in state and community-based service systems serving infants and toddlers with disabilities (ages birth through 2 years).
+The Master of Science degree in early intervention is an interdisciplinary program between the School of Family and Consumer Sciences and the Department of Special Education.
+This 36-hour degree program is designed to prepare students to work in state and community-based service systems serving infants and toddlers with disabilities (ages birth through 2 years) (18 hours must be at the 600 level or higher).
 Students entering this program are expected to have some undergraduate background in related coursework.
 Prerequisite courses are SPE 400/500 and CD 451/551, which must be taken, but will not count toward the master's degree.
 A course in research (REF 601) and at least two electives will be required in addition to courses listed below.
 This degree does not lead to teacher certification or licensure in the State of Mississippi.
+A 3.0 GPA is required for graduation.

-Early Intervention-SPE 597, 640, 644, 645, 678, FAM 651, SHS 730, CD 650, 55227
+Hours Early Intervention- -SPE 597, 640, 64 14, 645, 678, FAM 651, SHS 730, CD 65 0, 552 27